lorenzo-camaione/yanalytics/README.md

-## yanalytics
+# yAnalytics

-yanalytics is a cookie-less, self-hosted, open-source alternative to Google Analytics
+yAnalytics is a cookie-less, self-hosted, open-source alternative to Google Analytics